About South Korea

-- Interest expenses that are used for business purposes are generally tax deductible subject to thin capitalisation rules.
+- Interest expenses that are used for business purposes are generally tax-deductible subject to thin capitalisation rules.

 - Companies are allowed to recognise unrealised gains and losses on foreign currency transactions.

 - There is no withholding tax (WHT) on dividends for resident companies but WHT of 14% or 25% is charged on interest.
 For non-resident companies where no tax treaty is in place, WHT of 20% is charged on dividends and 14% or 20% is charged on interest.
-Where tax treaties are in place and the non-resident can provide the Certificate of Residence, rates range from 5% to 25% for dividends and 0% to 15% on interest.
+Where tax treaties are in place and the non-resident company can provide a Certificate of Residence, rates range from 5% to 25% for dividends and 0% to 15% on interest.

 - Tax credits are available for the funding of R&D activities as well as qualified investment in facilities or companies that increase productivity or safety, boost environmental protection or create jobs.

 - South Korea has tax treaties with more than 90 countries and territories.